Transporting causal effects from a randomized trial without "transportability:" a case study of political advertising during U.S. elections: Estimation and inference

-The analysis pipeline in this section is most appropriate when $\calX$ is discrete or, more generally, when the outcome regression model $\rho_a(\v)$ can be consistently estimated at a parametric rate.
-This is the case in our data analysis where voter's demographics are discrete variables.
-Even if $\calX$ is not discrete, we suggest investigators begin with the analysis in this section since it is not only simple, but also the alternative analysis based on the efficient influence function (EIF) does not have doubly robust rates; see Section \ref{subsec:eif}.
+The analysis pipeline in this section is appropriate when the outcome regression model $\rho_a(\v)$ can be consistently estimated at a parametric rate.
+Even otherwise, we suggest investigators begin with this analysis since it is not only simple, but also the alternative analysis based on the efficient influence function (EIF) is not doubly robust; see Section \ref{subsec:eif}.

-From equation (\ref{eq:identify.rho}), a natural estimator of $\theta_a(\gamma_a)$ would be a plug-in estimator that takes a weighted average of an estimator of $\rho_a(\v)$, denoted as $\wh\rho_a(\v)$, among the target sample:
+From the identification equation \eqref{eq:identify.rho}, a natural estimator of $\theta_a(\Gamma_a)$ is a plug-in estimator that takes a weighted average of an estimator of the outcome regression function $\rho_a(\v)$, denoted as $\wh\rho_a(\v)$, among the target sample.
+We call this estimator the outcome regression (OR) estimator: